FAQs about DWeb Camp

 A: We will be setting up an informal RIDESHARE SPREADSHEET for people looking to offer/need rides to and from Camp.
 If you have 3 people in your car, parking is free.

 We will also be chartering a bus for an additional fee.
 Buses will depart from the Internet Archive (300 Funston Ave.
 San Francisco, CA 94118) in San Francisco's Richmond District and return there as well.
-We will have one bus departing for the BUILD on Monday, June 19 and one departing on Wednesday, June 21 at 11am for regular campers.
-Return buses will be on Sunday, June 25 at 11am and for TAKE DOWN volunteers at 4pm.
+We will have one bus departing for the BUILD on Monday for Link Helpers and one departing on Wednesday at 11am for regular campers.
+Return buses will be on Sunday at 11am and for TAKE DOWN Link Helpers on the Monday after Camp at 11am.

 Q: Can we bring bicycles?